RhitamB-Eximietas/TestingFramework/README.md

-# Testing Framework for Zebra
+# Testing Framework

-This guide provides a comprehensive framework for setting up a testing environment for Zebra using Newman, Robot Framework, and Python.
+This guide provides a comprehensive framework for setting up a testing environment using Newman, Robot Framework, and Python.
 Follow the steps below to export Postman collections, push files to Git, write Robot Framework scripts, generate reports, and publish them.

 ## Pre-requisites